 Porter’s 5 Forces Examples

-The following two examples illustrate how the Five Forces model might be applied in practice.
+The following examples illustrate how Porter’s Five Forces Analysis might be applied in practice.

 The following is an example of Porter's Five Forces Analysis applied to higher education: